datasnakes/OrthoEvolution/Docs/docs/source/tools/ftpreadme.rst

 your system can handle that.

-If you're using Linux or a supercomputer and do not want to use threading to download ftp databases, you can look at `this standalone script <https://github.com/datasnakes/OrthoEvolution/blob/master/Examples/standalone-scripts/ncbi-download.py>`__.
+If you're using Linux or a supercomputer and do not want to use threading to download ftp databases, you can look at `this cli script <https://github.com/datasnakes/OrthoEvolution/blob/master/Examples/standalone-scripts/ncbi-download.py>`__.

 Examples